cnbbooks/lfe-casting-spels/src/part1/repl.md

 # Starting the REPL

-Are you ready?
+Now that you've built a release, you're ready to start hacking in the REPL!
+Right?
 Oh, the *REPL*?
 That's an acronym that stands for *read-eval-print loop* -- it's where you can type LFE code interactively.

-Let's start it up!
+Let's start it up:

 ```bash
 rebar3 lfe repl